History of the United States Senate: Slavery and sectional conflict

-Debates over slavery increasingly consumed the Senate.
-Unlike the House, where the more populous North held a firm anti-slavery majority, the Senate's equal representation of states gave the South a powerful veto.
-To preserve this balance of power between free and slave states, a series of compromises were necessary.
-The Missouri Compromise of 1820, brokered by Henry Clay, admitted Maine as a free state and Missouri as a slave state.The Compromise of 1850, brokered by Clay and Stephen Douglas, attempted to resolve the status of territories acquired from Mexico and included a stronger Fugitive Slave Law.
-The violent 1856 caning of abolitionist Senator Charles Sumner by a South Carolina congressman on the Senate floor itself illustrated how dangerously inflamed the sectional debate had become.
+To preserve this balance, Congress adopted a series of legislative compromises.
+The Missouri Compromise of 1820, brokered by Henry Clay, admitted Maine as a free state and Missouri as a slave state, temporarily stabilizing sectional equilibrium.
+However, as the nation expanded westward, the maintaining parity became increasingly difficult.
+The Compromise of 1850, negotiated by Clay and Stephen A. Douglas, addressed the status of territories acquired from Mexico and included a strengthened Fugitive Slave Law, further intensifying national debate.